MSBeni/airflow/README.md

 result_backend = db+postgresql://postgres:postgres@localhost/postgres
 ```

-a connection same as sqlalchemy.
+a connection similar as sqlalchemy.

 Now you can execute as many tasks as you want.